 It is imperative that all coaches be reviewed and appointed as outlined by Regulation I (b).
 Please understand it is not acceptable for managers or coaches to go to practice and ask parents to help coach without prior appointment of the league President.
 Managers and coaches do not have the authority to appoint additional coaches, since this is a President's responsibility (Reg.
 I (b)).

 Remember to institute ASAP (A Safety Awareness Program) in your league.
-This program, supported by Musco Sports Lighting, shares the best safety ideas of volunteers, and has been extremely successful.
-Local leagues can even receive discounts and qualify for bonuses by participating in ASAP.
+This program, supported by Musco Sports Lighting and AIG, shares the best safety ideas of volunteers, and has been extremely successful.

 P.O.
 Box 3856